matheuscascao/attendance-registry/README.md

 - Face recognition quality filtering
 - Soft delete support for student records

-This project was built for a the discipline of Software Design for the bachelors in Software Engineering at the Federal University of Goias (UFG).
+This project was built for the discipline of Software Design for the bachelors in Software Engineering at the Federal University of Goias (UFG).